microsoft/Microsoft.IO.RecyclableMemoryStream/README.md

 The MemoryStreamManager class maintains two separate pools of objects:

 1. **Small Pool** - Holds small buffers (of configurable size).
 Used by default for all normal read/write operations.
 Multiple small buffers are chained together in the RecyclableMemoryStream class and abstracted into a single stream.
-2. ** Large Pool** - Holds large buffers, which are only used when you must have a single, contiguous buffer, such as a call to GetBuffer().
+2. **Large Pool** - Holds large buffers, which are only used when you must have a single, contiguous buffer, such as a call to GetBuffer().

 A RecyclableMemoryStream starts out by using a small buffer, chaining additional ones as the stream capacity grows.
 Should you ever call `GetBuffer()` and the length is greater than single small buffer's capacity, then the small buffers are converted to a single large buffer.

 There are two versions of the large pool: Linear or Exponential.

 Linear is the default.
-You specify a multiple and a maximum size, and an array of buffers, from size (1 * multiple), (2 * multiple) ... maximum is created.
+You specify a multiple and a maximum size, and an array of buffers, from size (1 * multiple), (2 * multiple), (3 * multiple), ... maximum is created.
 For example, if you specify a multiple of 1 MB and maximum size of 8 MB, then you will have an array of length 8.
 The first slot will contain 1 MB buffers, the second slot 2 MB buffers, and so on.

 Exponential buffers tweaks this slightly.
 Instead of linearly growing, the buffers double in size for each slot.
 For example, if you specify a multiple of 128KB, and a maximum size of 8 MB, you will have an array of length 7, the slots containing buffers of size 128KB, 256KB, 512KB, 1MB, 2MB, 4MB, and 8MB.